mdabdulripon/sql-database/README.md

 - SQL: Structured Query Language
 - RDBMS: Relational Database Management System.
 - ANSI: American National Standards Institute
-- ISO: International Organization for Standardization
+- IOS: International Organization for Standardization

 ## SQL Clause:
 - The SELECT clause is used to select data from a database